tq-systems/meta-tq/meta-tq/doc/README.TQMa95xxLA.md

 ## Known Issues / Limitations

+* SCMI access to board resources from system manager not completely implemented

 * USB
   * The USB Type-C connector (X9 on MBa95xxCA) currently only supports USB device mode.
   * USB host is not supported when booting in serial download mode